Who Wants to Be Needy? Six Solutions

 - Your Partner May Be Part of the Problem: Most relationship issues are created by two people.
 Does he have narcissistic tendencies that make you feel second best?
 Or, perhaps, she’s simply not into you, and it is time to grieve this relationship.
 Facing hard facts is often better than feeling tortured day in and day out.

-- Abuse is not Acceptable: If your partner is physically, verbally or sexually abusive, you must get help and find safety.
-Your neediness may be part of a dependency that gives him terrible power over you.
+- Abuse Is not Acceptable: If your partner is physically, verbally or sexually abusive, you must find safety.
 Under these circumstances, you will probably need outside help.
 Get it.

 If you are willing to save your relationship, acknowledge that your excessive possessiveness is detrimental to the relationship.
-Seeking the appropriate professional help can help guide you onto the right track to save your relationship or marriage.
+Seeking the appropriate professional help can help guide you onto the right track.

 It may just work out.